codepath/web103_finalproject/README.md

 ### User Movie Dashboard

-✅ User can see a list of movies they saved on the app, and can click to see movie details.
+✅ User can see a list of movies they saved on the app and further view movie detail in a popped up modal by clicking on any movie.

 <img src='https://i.imgur.com/TvdcSuF.gif' title='Read Movies' width='800' alt='Video Walkthrough' />